Tooned: Season 5 (2016)

+A special episode was made to commemorate the 40th anniversary of James Hunt, featuring the McLaren drivers at the time, Jenson Button and Fernando Alonso, and also featured reserve driver Stoffel Vandoorne.

 Mobil 1 series

 A special series of Tooned was produced in partnership with Mobil 1.
-It stars Jenson, Checo, Professor M and a new character, Smoke (former NASCAR drivers' and owners' champion Tony Stewart.
+It stars Jenson, Checo, Professor M and a new character, Smoke (former NASCAR drivers' and owners' champion Tony Stewart).
 In this series, Professor M is hired in by Mobil 1 to explain the history of oil and lubricants and Jenson, Checo, and Smoke are used as demonstrators.
 The episodes are available on YouTube, and six episodes have been developed.
+A second series followed, replacing Checo with Kevin to reference the real-life driver lineup change of Kevin Magnussen replacing Sergio Pérez.

 Promotion

 The Tooned logo was added to the back of the McLaren MP4-27 and McLaren MP4-28's rear wings from the 2012 Hungarian Grand Prix to the 2013 Bahrain Grand Prix.
 A DVD of series 1 was released on 10 December 2012.